-Students will continue to explore creative areas while building on more specific technical skills required for professional production of printed work.
-Projects will extend students' perceptions of digital imaging in both creative and applied areas.
-Students are required to have their own digital camera of at least 5 megapixels.
+Students will continue to explore creative areas while building on more specific technical skills required for professional production of digital photographs.
+Projects will expand students' perceptions of digital imaging in both creative and applied areas.
+Students will gain a deeper understanding of editing processes, image manipulation, and will create a portfolio of images by the end of the semester.
+Students will develop skills for camera techniques that can be used in the field and on professional assignment to achieve their desired aesthetic goals.
+Students are required to have their own digital camera, either DSLR or cell phone with a high-resolution camera.
+(GE 8A) (G8A)